ConX/fake-dokuwiki/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

+- [@splitbrain](https://github.com/splitbrain/): For the [dwpage](https://github.com/splitbrain/dokuwiki/blob/master/bin/dwpage.php) CLI plugin script based on which the `gen-fake-wiki.php` was created
 - [linuxserver.io](https://www.linuxserver.io/): For providing the [base image](https://hub.docker.com/r/linuxserver/dokuwiki) for this project
 - [FakerPHP](https://fakerphp.github.io/): For the excellent PHP library that powers the generation of fake data for this project